php-fig/fig-standards/proposed/simplecache.md

      * Fetch a value from the cache.
      *
      * @param string $key The unique key of this item in the cache
-     * @param mixed $default Default value to return if the key doesn't exist *
+     * @param mixed $default Default value to return if the key does not exist *
-     * @return mixed The value of the item from the cache, or null in case of cache miss */ public function get($key, $default = null);
+     * @return mixed The value of the item from the cache, or $default in case of cache miss */ public function get($key, $default = null);